russelsantos19/100-days-of-code/r1-log.md

 ### R1D55
 I spent only two hours.
 I've clear the design and function of my multi-select dropdown.
 Though I encounter an error and it gives me a hard time, I learned about and how to make #vuejs custom directives.
 It was amazing.

+### R1D56
+I spent four hours and really enjoy coding today but I had different things to do and I want to adjust my schedule.
+I fix the design and want to add some great functionality to the page.
+I learned about keyboard event handling.